rsm-gh/phantom-player/README.md

 ## Installation

-The software doesn't needs to be installed to used, if the dependencies are satisfied (libgtk-3-0, vlc, python3), you can simply launch vListPlayer.py.
+The software doesn't needs to be installed to used, if the dependencies are satisfied (libgtk-3-0, vlc, python3), you can simply execute vListPlayer.py.